 Normal water heaters make noises.
 However, a strange noise is an indication that something is wrong with the water heater.
 Listen closely for loud pops and cracks.
 Strange sounds could be a sign that mineral deposits and scale are beginning to build up inside of the water heater.

 Water heater repair and maintenance are jobs that are best left to a professional plumber.
 Many hot water heater repairs involve working with potentially hazardous components such as gas lines.
 A licensed professional plumber has the skills and experience necessary to repair your water heater right the first time.
 Don’t take chances by trying to guess what’s wrong with your water heater.
 Call a professional plumber to inspect and repair your water heater at the first sign of trouble.

-Is the water heater in your Austin home in need of repairs?
-Call S&D Plumbing today and schedule a service call today!
+Is the water heater in your Austin home acting up?
+Contact S & D Plumbing and schedule a service call today!